-Residents of the Lankenau Medical Center family medicine program fulfill the majority of their ambulatory care training at Main Line HealthCare (MLHC) City Line Family Medicine under the direction of Program Director Richard M. Watson, DO, Associate Program Director Tamara Fedec, DO, and faculty member Ali Kadkhoda, DO.
-Typically two attending physicians dedicate time to teach residents by precept and example during their ambulatory care sessions.
-The enhanced one-to-one direct resident observation provides ample opportunity for faculty to evaluate residents during a variety of acute, urgent and chronic medical conditions and provide immediate feedback.
+En route to the resident providing indirect-supervised patient care, the program utilizes an enhanced one-to-one direct resident observation model providing ample opportunity for faculty to evaluate residents during a variety of acute, urgent and chronic medical conditions, providing prompt resident feedback.
 Great effort is made to provide continuity of care within the ambulatory setting.
 This effort also extends to the inpatient care of MLHC City Line Family Medicine patients when admitted to the Lankenau Medical Center.

 The development of a multi-specialty center provides accessible, comprehensive, coordinated and continuing patient care.
-With on-site services including cardiology, dermatology, gastroenterology and rheumatology, many patients’ medical needs can be treated and managed at our facility.
-Residents will have the opportunity to have direct discussions with any on-site specialists seeing patients at that time.
-At MLHC City Line Family Medicine, residents will have direct and remote electronic access to the records of all patients on their panel through our fully implemented EMR.
+With on-site services including cardiology, gynecology and rheumatology, many patients’ medical needs can be treated and managed at our facility.
+Residents will have the opportunity to have direct discussions with any one-site specialists seeing patients at that time.
+At MLHC City Line Family Medicine, residents will have direct and remote electronic access to the records of all patients on their panel through are fully implemented EMR.

-For more information, contact Kim-Lieu Pham, Program Coordinator, at 610.771.0260 or email@example.com.
+For more information, contact Kim-Lieu Pham, program coordinator, at 610.771.0260 or email@example.com.